Classical order: Doric order

 The Doric order originated on the mainland and western Greece.
 It is the simplest of the orders, characterized by short, organized, heavy columns with plain, round capitals (tops) and no base.
 With a height that is only four to eight times its diameter, the columns are the most squat of all orders.
 The shaft of the Doric order is channeled with 20 flutes.
 The capital consists of a necking or annulet, which is a simple ring.
-The echinus is convex, or circular cushion like stone, and the abacus is square slab of stone.
+The echinus is convex, or circular cushion like stone, and the abacus is a square slab of stone.

 Above the capital is a square abacus connecting the capital to the entablature.
 The entablature is divided into three horizontal registers, the lower part of which is either smooth or divided by horizontal lines.
 The upper half is distinctive for the Doric order.
 The frieze of the Doric entablature is divided into triglyphs and metopes.
 A triglyph is a unit consisting of three vertical bands which are separated by grooves.
 Metopes are the plain or carved reliefs between two triglyphs.

 The Greek forms of the Doric order come without an individual base.
 They instead are placed directly on the stylobate.
 Later forms, however, came with the conventional base consisting of a plinth and a torus.
 The Roman versions of the Doric order have smaller proportions.
 As a result, they appear lighter than the Greek orders.

 Ionic order

 The Ionic order came from eastern Greece, where its origins are entwined with the similar but little known Aeolic order.
 It is distinguished by slender, fluted pillars with a large base and two opposed volutes (also called "scrolls") in the echinus of the capital.
 The echinus itself is decorated with an egg-and-dart motif.
 The Ionic shaft comes with four more flutes than the Doric counterpart (totalling 24).
 The Ionic base has two convex moldings called tori, which are separated by a scotia.

 The Ionic order is also marked by an entasis, a curved tapering in the column shaft.
-A column of the Ionic order is nine times its lower diameter.
+A column of the Ionic order is nine times more tall than its lower diameter.
 The shaft itself is eight diameters high.
 The architrave of the entablature commonly consists of three stepped bands (fasciae).
 The frieze comes without the Doric triglyph and metope.
 The frieze sometimes comes with a continuous ornament such as carved figures instead.